BBVA/mirrorgate/README.md

 1. Clone this repository.
 2. Execute `scripts/buildAndRun.sh`.
 3. Wait some time until the message **Tomcat started on port(s): 8080** appears.
-3. Open [http://localhost:8080/mirrorgate/backoffice/index.html](http://localhost:8080/mirrorgate/backoffice/index.html) to access the wallboards' backoffice.
+3. Open [http://localhost:8080/mirrorgate/backoffice/index.html](http://localhost:8080/mirrorgate/backoffice/index.html) to access the WallBoards' backoffice.
 4. You should be able to navigate through the mock dashboards.
 5. Attempt to run some of the collectors (e.g. Jira) to be able to populate some information inside the database.

 # Supported browsers

-In MirrorGate we use some edge HTML and CSS features, thus only latest Chrome and Firefox versions are supported for the moment (i.e. IE and Safari are not currently supported).
+In MirrorGate we use some edge HTML and CSS features, thus only latest Chrome and Firefox versions are supported at the moment (i.e. IE and Safari are not currently supported).

 # Contributing